techvariable/NeptuneConnect/README.md

 ### Built With

 This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
+Leave any add-ons/plugins for the acknowledgments section.
 Here are a few examples.

 - TypeScript
 - NodeJS
 - Fastify
 - EJS
 - Prisma
+- StencilJS

 <p align="right">(<a href="#readme-top">back to top</a>)</p>